ECMI Publications Database

 - Expert comments on political processes and reports of recent and upcoming elections, documents circulated in politics, academia and civil society relevant to minority groups and ethnopolitics.

-Research articles between 5,000 and 10,000 words, including references should be sent by email as an attachment to email@example.com [check that we have this address up and running].
+Research articles between 5,000 and 10,000 words, including references should be sent by email as an attachment to email@example.com.
 Each article should be accompanied by a short abstract (100-200 words) and a note on the author’s affiliation, address and contact details.
 All articles published in JEMIE must be original and exclusive.

 Commentaries and short comment articles are also invited.
 These pieces should be no longer than 5,000 words and should also be sent via email attachment to firstname.lastname@example.org .
 Book reviews of up to 1,000 words will also be considered.